timofeysie/satisfactory/docs/wiki-commons.md

 1. The Google Trends brief results list
 2. The commons.wikimedia image results list
 3. The top of the Wikipedia page
+4. AP articles link?
-4. The description form: title, description, category, image content?
+5. The description form: title, description, category, image content?

 OK.
 That gives us a good idea of what the UX should be.
 No idea what it's going to look like yet.
 First, I want the API for 2 and 3 done.
 Than we can arrange and compose those results.